Australia–Azerbaijan relations: International cooperation

 In the international arena, cooperation between the two states is carried out within the framework of various international organizations: the UNESCO World Heritage Committee (in particular on the protection of the Great Barrier Reef), The United Nations (peacekeeping operations in Afghanistan), NATO (the program called «Partnership for Peace»; the Australian government has invested approximately 50 thousand US dollars to clear unexploded ordnance on the territory of the Aghstafa district).

 Azerbaijan supports Australia's candidacy for membership in the UN Human Rights Council for 2018–2020.

 Tourism

 On 8 December 2012, a Memorandum of understanding on air traffic was signed.

 In September 2015, during a meeting of the inter-parliamentary delegation of Azerbaijan with the mayor of Perth-Lisa Skafidi, the importance of opening direct flights between the capital cities of Baku and Canberra was noted.

 In January 2019, the parties discussed the prospects for cooperation in the field of tourism.

 Cultural ties

 A memorandum of cooperation was signed between the head of the National University of Australia and Azerbaijani music schools.
 As part of the student exchange program, currently 35 students from Azerbaijan are studying in higher education institutions in Australia.
 On 17 October 2016, an event on the occasion of the 25th anniversary of Azerbaijan's independence was held in Perth on the initiative of the Australia-Azerbaijan friendship Society.
-Exhibitions of Azerbaijani carpets are organized in Australian cities.